Finnforel launches new rainbow trout brand, underpinned by profitable RAS production

 “We call it ‘ultra fresh,’ because fresh doesn’t cut it any more,” Makinen said.
 “You order tonight, we slaughter tomorrow morning, and the trucks leave tomorrow afternoon.”

-Finnforel has been steadily improving its RAS, he said, for 20 years, and began producing substantial volumes of the fish in a 1,000 metric ton (MT) facility in 2018.
+Finnforel has been steadily improving its RAS over 20 years, he said, and began producing substantial volumes of the fish in a 1,000-metric-ton (MT) facility in 2018.

 “It was a disaster for the first two years,” Makinen said of the facility.
 “But we did a lot of fixes and designs by ourselves.”

-The company continued to refine its technology, and by 2020 the company reached the “magical 90 percent efficiency,” he said.
+The company continued to refine its technology, and by 2020, reached the “magical 90 percent efficiency,” he said.
 Now its facility is operating at close to 100 percent of its maximum capacity.

-Makinen added that the company has proven that land-based RAS trout farming systems can be profitable, as it has “been in the black.”
+Makinen said Finnforel has proven that land-based RAS trout-farming systems can be profitable.

 “We’ve been in black figures in 2020, in the sense that we understand what it is to run a factory in its full capacity,” Makinen said.

-Part of the secret to the company’s success, he said, is the “gigafactory” concept that the company uses to maximize all of its revenue streams.
-The company handles the fish from egg to harvest, then processes the fish into a fillet on-site.
-The fillets are packaged for sale, while other usable parts of the fish – guts, heads, and tail – are used for other purposes.
-Heads and tails go to pet food manufacturers, while the guts and the waste/sludge from the fish go to a bio-energy mill, where it is used for additional energy.
+Part of the secret to the company’s success, he said, is its “gigafactory” concept.
+The company handles the fish from egg to harvest through processing into fillets on-site.
+The fillets are packaged for sale, while other usable parts of the fish – guts, heads, and tail – are used for other commercial purposes.
+Heads and tails go to pet food manufacturers, while the guts and the waste/sludge from the fish go to a bio-energy mill.
+Finnforel is also piloting the use of larvae to eat the fish waste/sludge.
+The larvae can then be cold-pressed and turned into a biodiesel fuel.

 Photo by Chris Chase/SeafoodSource